ekline/draft-6man-pmo/README.md

    for all Path MTU determination, an effective Path MTU learned via a Path MTU Discovery mechanism ([RFC8201]) MUST take precedence.

-   Any IPv6 link-local prefixes listed within a PathMTU Option MUST be ignored by the receiver and SHOULD be logged for review by an administrator.
+   Any IPv6 link-local prefixes listed within a Path MTU Option MUST be ignored by the receiver and SHOULD be logged for review by an administrator.

    Any MTU value lower than the IPv6 minimum MTU (i.e. 1280, [RFC8200]
+   section 5), SHOULD be logged for administrator review as a

+Kline                    Expires January 9, 2020                [Page 4]

+Internet-Draft            IPv6 Path MTU Option                 July 2019

-   section 5), SHOULD be logged for administrator review as a configuration error and MUST be treated by the receiver as though the IPv6 minimum MTU had been the encoded value.
+   configuration error and MUST be treated by the receiver as though the IPv6 minimum MTU had been the encoded value.